 But there are several reasons why mothers may experience low libido, which I have covered in more detail here.

 The greatest concern for many women is the fear that a drug like Addyi will turn a normal process into a pathological one.

-When you consider our lifestyle choices today, it’s really no surprise that many women — especially mothers — are experiencing a loss of libido.
-While there may be some unexplained cases doctors come across, here are some things to consider:
+When you consider our lifestyle choices today, it’s really no surprise that many women, especially mothers are experiencing a loss of libido.

-#1: What We See On Screens and In Advertising
+Libido Drug For Women #1: See On Screens and In Advertising

 In his article, half a dozen hacks for a thriving sex life, Jordan Gray says, “As a byproduct of the commercialisation of sex to sell soft drinks, deodorant, and video games, the sexual act itself has become increasingly void of depth and passion.”